 Indicator FP_N6-Operating cost: purchase bulk drinking and non-drinking water FP_N7-Operating cost: purchase bulk recycled water Definition The costs of bulk drinking and non- drinking water purchased by the service provider during the reporting year (\$ 000s).
 The costs of bulk recycled water purchased by the service provider during the reporting year (\$ 000s).
 Intent Publicly reporting on costs supports transparency and accountability and provides an understanding of the operating efficiency of a service provider, informs industry benchmarks and can lead to competition by comparison.

 Separating the costs associated with the purchase of bulk water provides a better comparison between vertically integrated and vertically separated systems - for vertically separated systems, bulk water costs will be reported as operating costs for the distributor/retailer, however, this will include capital costs from the bulk water supplier.
 These indicators will allow changes in operating costs to be tracked for each utility over time.
-However, significant caution must be exercised in comparing operating costs across utilities as General supporting notes the structure of the industry varies across Australia.
-Bulk water is water supplied from one water provider to another and includes drinking and non-drinking water, but for the purposes of the NPR reporting excludes recycled water.
+However, significant caution must be exercised in comparing operating costs across utilities as the structure of the industry varies across Australia.
+General supporting notes Bulk water is water supplied from one water provider to another and includes drinking and non-drinking water, but for the purposes of the NPR reporting excludes recycled water.
 Bulk supplies are typically 'wholesale supply' arrangements between service providers, with the recipient then distributing to final customers according to a 'retail supply' arrangement.
 Bulk recycled water is recycled water supplied from one water provider to another.
 Bulk supplies are typically 'wholesale supply' arrangements between service providers, with the recipient then distributing to final customers according to a 'retail supply' arrangement.
 Drinking and non-drinking water encompass potable (meets drinking water standards), partially treated, and raw (untreated) water but excludes recycled water.
 Recycled water is water generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use.
 All data, even when it is being provided for historical reporting years, should be reported as nominal values (unadjusted for inflation).
 Indicator data published in Parts A and B of the annual National Performance Reports are presented in real terms (adjusted for inflation) using the average of the eight state/territory consumer price indices for the reporting year.

 Indicator IF11-Operating cost: water supply FP_N8-Operating cost, excluding bulk water purchases, per property: water supply Definition The operation, maintenance and administration (OAM) costs for the service provider's drinking and non-drinking water, including recycled water, services during the reporting year (\$ 000s).
-The operation, maintenance and administration (OAM) costs of the service provider for the provision of drinking, non- drinking water, less recycled water services and bulk water purchases, per property connected to the water supply system during the reporting year (\$ 000s/property).
-Intent Publicly reporting on costs supports transparency and accountability and provides an understanding of the operating efficiency of a service provider, informs industry benchmarks and can lead to competition by comparison.
-Separating the costs associated with the purchase of bulk water provides a better comparison between vertically integrated and vertically separated systems - for vertically separated systems, bulk water costs will be reported as operating costs for the distributor/retailer, however, this will include capital costs from the bulk water supplier.
+The operation, maintenance and administration (OAM) costs of the service provider for the provision of drinking, non-drinking water, less recycled water services and bulk water purchases, per property connected to the water supply system during the reporting year (\$ 000s/property).
+Publicly reporting on costs supports transparency and accountability and understanding of the operating efficiency of a service provider, informs in and can lead to competition by comparison. • • Intent Separating the costs associated with the purchase of bulk water provides a better cobetween vertically integrated and vertically separated systems - for vertically separated systems, bulk water costs will be reported as operating costs for the distributor/retail however, this will include capital costs from the bulk water supplier.
 These indicators will allow changes in operating costs to be tracked for each utility over time.
 However, significant caution must be exercised in comparing operating costs across utilities as the structure of the industry varies across Australia.

-General supporting notes However, significant caution must be exercised in comparing operating costs across utilities as and exclude: all non-core business operating costs depreciation any write-downs of assets to recoverable amounts write-offs retired or scrapped assets the written down visition of exacts and d the written-down value of assets sold.
-Write-offs could be equated to accelerated depreciation and therefore should be included within current cost depreciation.
-This will then be included as part of the calculation of total costs for the relevant period.
-When assets are sold, their book value should be included in current cost depreciation (as it may be accelerated depreciation).
-Selling expenses, although expected to be immaterial, should be included in operating costs.
-Interest should be excluded from operating cost as it is a means of servicing the capital cost of projects, rather than operating them.
-Where defined benefit schemes impact materially on operating costs, this should be reflected in a footnote.
-All data, even when it is being provided for historical reporting years, should be reported as nominal values (unadjusted for inflation).
-Indicator data published in Parts A and B of the annual National Performance Reports are presented in real terms (adjusted for inflation) using the average of the eight state/territory consumer price indices for the reporting year.
-FP_N8 = (IF11 - FP_N6 - FP_N7) / C4 = ([IF11 -Operating cost: water supply] Derivation - [FP_N6-Operating cost: purchase bulk drinking and non-drinking water] - [FP_N7-Operating cost: purchase bulk recycled water]) / [C4 -Total number of connected properties: water supply] Indicator FP_N9-Operating cost: bulk wastewater payments Definition The costs of bulk wastewater services purchased by service provider during the reporting year (\$ 000s).
-Publicly reporting on costs supports transparency and accountability and provides an
+Drinking and non-drinking water encompass potable (meets drinking water standards), partially treated, and raw (untreated) water but excludes recycled water.